Learning and Development

 Set up some skittles, made with sand-weighted plastic bottles.

-● How many skittles need to be knocked down to leave only three?
+• How many skittles do we need to knock down to leave only three?

 Races are an excellent way for children to learn ordinal numbering.

-● Line up three or four tricycles and their riders.
+• Line up three or four tricycles and their riders.
 Explain the ‘circuit’ layout – no cutting corners!
-Ready, steady, go!

 5. A sporting chance